finos/tracdap/doc/deployment/authentication.rst

       jwtIssuer: http://localhost:8080/
       jwtExpiry: 7200

-The auth-tool utility can be used to generate the root signing key, it will be written into the secret store.
+The secret-tool utility can be used to generate the root signing key.
 The available key types are elliptic curve (EC) or RSA.
 Elliptic curve keys are considered to give better security with better performance at lower key sizes.
 For this reason we recommended EC 256 keys.

-Make sure you have set the *TRAC_SECRET_KEY* environment variable before running *auth_tool*.
-For sandbox deployments, this can be set in *etc/env.sh* (or *etc\\env.bat* on Windows).
+Make sure you have initialized the secret store and set the *TRAC_SECRET_KEY* environment variable before running *secret-tool*.
+For more details on the *secret-tool*, see :doc:`secrets`.

 .. tab-set::